MicrosoftDocs/power-platform/power-virtual-agents/teams/advanced-flow-teams.md

 :::image type="content" source="../media/advanced-flow/flow-test-4.png" alt-text="Complete topic with a flow call that sends email via Outlook connector.":::

-See the [Power Virtual Agents webapp documentation on using Flows](../advanced-flow.md) for more detailed and complex scenarios.
+See the [Power Virtual Agents web app documentation on using Flows](../advanced-flow.md) for more detailed and complex scenarios.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]